Democracy in America by Alexis de Tocqueville

 The Tyranny of the Majority

-Of all Tocqueville’s insights, few hit harder—or age better—than his warning about the tyranny of the majority.
-He understood something fundamental: in a democracy, the greatest threat to freedom isn’t always a despot.
-Sometimes, it’s the crowd.
+Of all Tocqueville’s insights, few strike as deeply or remain as relevant as his warning about the tyranny of the majority.
+He understood that the greatest threat to freedom in a democracy is not always a dictator.
+It can just as easily be the crowd.

-In a system built on majority rule, Tocqueville observed how easily dominant voices could silence dissent, not with weapons, but with numbers.
-A majority, once emotionally mobilized, could flatten nuance, shut down opposition, and trample minority rights under the guise of “the will of the people.”
-And the scariest part?
-It could all happen legally.
+In a system built on majority rule, he observed how easily dominant voices could silence dissent.
+They did not need weapons, only numbers.
+Once emotionally mobilized, a majority could flatten nuance, shut down opposition, and trample minority rights under the guise of “the will of the people.”
+The most unsettling part was that it could all happen within the boundaries of the law.

-That’s why he argued that democracy alone isn’t enough.
-It only works if it makes space for disagreement, protects those without power, and insists on the value of deliberation over dominance.
+That is why he argued democracy cannot survive on procedure alone.
+It requires space for disagreement, protections for those without power, and a commitment to deliberation over dominance.

 Individualism and Isolation